gabe2001/PCLapCounterWithArduino/README.md

 # PCLapCounterWithArduino
-Arduino based module for use with PC Lap Counter (www.pclapcounter.com)
+Arduino based modules for use with PC Lap Counter (www.pclapcounter.com)